undiplomatic/RubyController7in/README.md

 ## Rotary switch

-* Small resistors between the terminals create a "voltage ladder"
+* Small resistors between the terminals create a "voltage ladder" (Google it).
 * The total resistance should sum to ~10 kOhms
 * Wire to an analogue pin on the Joystick HID Blue Pill STM32 controller